-Our intention is to rapidly build phonic skills and confidence in order to produce confident blending and decoding skills to assist pupils basic reading and spelling skills.
-Strong phonic skills in combination with a range of word recognition, context and grammatical knowledge, build good comprehension skills and confident readers.
+Our intention is to rapidly build phonics skills and confidence in order to produce confident blending and decoding skills to assist pupils’ basic reading and spelling skills.
+Strong phonics skills and knowledge of common exception words build good comprehension skills and confident readers.

-The systematic teaching of phonics has a high priority throughout Foundation Stage and Key Stage 1 and the majority of our pupils develop good phonic skills.
+The systematic teaching of phonics, following Little Wandle Letters and Sounds revised, has a high priority throughout Foundation State and Key Stage One and the majority of our pupils develop good phonic skills.

-In KS2 we do have some children who need additional time to develop their phonic skills.
-Some of these children may have failed the phonic screener in Year 1 and the retest in Year 2.
-A significant number of new arrivals in KS2 have arrived from abroad or have missed significant amounts of schooling before they enter Intack Primary School.
-On some occasions children have to relearn phonic skills in English as they have learned other phoneme/ grapheme correspondences in their first language (eg Lithuanian) or at times children have learned the Arabic alphabet and so have a totally new set of graphemes to learn.
-The phonetic knowledge of new KS2 pupils is assessed and they are placed into the appropriate phase.
+In Key Stage Two, we do have some children who need additional time to develop their phonics skills.
+Some of these children may have failed the phonics screener in Year 1 / Year 2.
+A significant number of pupils in KS2 who still require phonics teaching, have arrived from abroad or have missed significant amounts of school.
+The knowledge of KS2 pupils is assessed using our ‘placement assessment’ tool from Little Wandle Revised Letter and Sounds and children are place into the appropriate phase.

 At Intack Primary School, we value reading as a crucial life skill.
 By the time children leave us, they read confidently for meaning and regularly enjoy reading for pleasure.
 Our readers are equipped with the tools to tackle unfamiliar vocabulary.
 We encourage our children to see themselves as readers for both pleasure and purpose.

 Because we believe teaching every child to read is so important, we have a Reading Leader who drives the early reading programme in our school.
 This person is highly skilled at teaching phonics and reading, and they monitor and support our reading team, so everyone teaches with fidelity to the Little Wandle Letters and Sounds Revised programme.